Ryan Giggs facing possible retrial as jury fails to reach verdicts

 Jurors first went out to consider verdicts late on the afternoon of August 23.

-The jury of 12 was later reduced to 11 after one juror went sick and was discharged.
+The jury of 12 was later reduced to 11 after one juror became sick and was discharged.

 But jurors were brought back into court on Wednesday afternoon and asked if they had reached any agreement on any counts.